nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager.rst

 .. note::
 	There is a deprecated way of logging Event Manager events by writing a string to the provided buffer that will be supported until a future release of |NCS|.
+	To use the deprecated way, you need to set the :kconfig:`CONFIG_EVENT_MANAGER_USE_DEPRECATED_LOG_FUN` option.
+	You can then use both ways of logging events.
+	Event manager figures out which way to be used based on the type of the logging function passed.

 Submitting an event
 ===================